Owen Glenn: New Zealand Warriors involvement

 In 2000, Glenn became a shareholder of the New Zealand Warriors rugby league team.
 After his relationship with 50% shareholder Eric Watson became dysfunctional, Glenn first considered putting his shares into a trust for the benefit of New Zealand Warrior fans.
 However, he ultimately sold his 50% stake to Watson in November 2015.

 Dispute with Eric Watson

 Between 2012 and 2017, Glenn’s business relationship with high profile NZ businessman Eric Watson soured, particularly in relation to British property investments.
 Glenn successfully challenged Watson in court and was awarded a comprehensive win with over £129million in damages owed to Glenn.
 As at December 2019, Watson was struggling to pay compensation and interest.
 Glenn has said he will pursue former business partner Eric Watson "to the ends of the earth — if necessary taking action against his trusts and third parties holding assets on his behalf — to ensure he pays every penny that is found due."

+Horse racing interests

+Glenn has had interests in racehorses including Railings, winner of the 2005 Caulfield Cup.